speakeztech/mlir-tutorial/docs/tutorials/13-pdll-patterns.md

 When you first learned pattern matching in Tutorial 09, TableGen DRR seemed elegant: declare what you want to match, declare the replacement, done.
 But that elegance has limits. **TableGen DRR cannot express operations with multiple results, operations containing regions (like loops), operations with variable-length operand lists, or patterns that need to perform arithmetic on constant values during matching.**

-These aren't edge cases—they're fundamental IR patterns.
+These aren't edge cases, they're fundamental IR patterns.
 When you encounter them, you face an unpleasant choice: abandon declarative pattern matching and write verbose C++ pattern classes, or contort your dialect to avoid these features.
 PDLL offers a third option: **a more expressive pattern language that preserves declarative benefits while handling the complexity TableGen cannot.**

 ### The Bytecode Insight: Interpretation Enables Extensibility